jlbradley1844/jlbradley1844.github.io/_posts/2018-02-27-personal-development-as-virtue.md

 your personality.
 Look at the two resolutions below, and see which one is better:

-  "I will try to keep my temper in check and swear less."
+  _"I will try to keep my temper in check and swear less."_

+or...

-  "I will develop the habits necessary to keep my temper in check."
+  _"I will develop the habits necessary to keep my temper in check."_

 The first one has the weasel word I picked on above - "try".
 This resolution is almost certainly doomed; one cannot measure a "try," and